fscottfoti/togethermap-help/docs/customization.md

 ## Customization

-All the customization discussed here will be made on the collection settings page, which can be reached by clicking the "Edit" icon on the collection page.
+All the customization discussed here is made on the collection settings page, which can be reached by clicking the "Edit" icon on the collection page.
 The "Edit" icon will only be avialable if you have owner permissions on the collection.
-Once you're on the "Edit" page you will need to click the down arrow at the bottom of the page to get to the expert settings discussed here.
+Once you're on the "Edit" page you will need to click the down arrow at the bottom of the page to get to the configuration settings discussed here.

 As a word of warning, a modest amount of programming is requried to customize the templates in TogetherMap.
-As you will soon see, some of the basics can be done with modest amount of programming knowledge, and with the framework described here you can do some very powerful things in TM.
+As you will soon see, some of the basics can be done without expert programming knowledge, and with the framework described here you can do some very powerful things in TM.

 ## Shapefiles